The People Under the Stairs: Home media

-The People Under the Stairs was released on VHS by MCA/Universal Home Video in the spring of 1992, and was later released on DVD in 2003.
-The film received a Blu-ray release in Region B by Arrow Video on November 4, 2013, featuring a high-definition transfer of the film, an audio commentary by actor Brandon Adams moderated by Calum Waddell, along with various interviews and a theatrical trailer.
+The People Under the Stairs was released on VHS by MCA/Universal Home Video in the spring of 1992, again in 1999, and was later released on DVD in 2003.
+The film received a Blu-ray release in Region B by Arrow Video on November 4, 2013, featuring a high-definition transfer of the film, and an audio commentary by actor Brandon Adams moderated by Calum Waddell, along with various interviews and a theatrical trailer.
 The film was released in Region A as a Blu-ray Collector's Edition by Scream Factory in 2015, featuring audio commentaries by Wes Craven with Michael Felsher, and by actors Brandon Adams, A. J. Langer, Sean Whalen, and Yan Birch.
 The Scream Factory release also includes interviews with members of the cast and crew, behind-the-scenes footage, a "making of" featurette, a theatrical trailer, and TV spots.

 Remake and possible television series

 Craven at one point said he would like to remake the film along with The Last House on the Left and Shocker.
-However, after the release of the 2009 remake of The Last House on the Left, news of a remake fell dormant until 2015, when it was announced (shortly before Craven's death) that the director was developing a People Under the Stairs TV series for Syfy.
+However, after the release of the 2009 remake of The Last House on the Left, the remake fell dormant until 2015, when it was announced (shortly before Craven's death) that the director was developing a People Under the Stairs TV series for Syfy.

 On October 30, 2020, Collider reported that Jordan Peele and Win Rosenfeld signed on to produce a remake under Monkeypaw Productions for Universal Pictures.

+Between 2024 and 2025, the fifteenth season of the satirical movie review show, On Cinema, is set in the house from The People Under the Stairs.
+In the universe of the show, Gregg Turkington leased the house due to its popularity from Craven's film and renovated it into his "Movie House" filming studio.
+In the show's 2025 Oscar special, Jeremy Roberts is a guest, and Turkington refuses to believe Roberts' claim that The People Under the Stairs did not actually film in the interior of the house.

 Attractions

-Universal Studios Florida has incorporated the house of Mommy and Daddy, along with other elements of the film's plot, into a maze attraction in the past for their annual Halloween Horror Nights event.
-It is also featured on the drive-in movie screen in the Twister...Ride It Out attraction.
+Universal Studios Florida has incorporated Mommy and Daddy's house, along with other elements of the film's plot, into a maze attraction in the past for their annual Halloween Horror Nights event.
+It was also featured on the drive-in movie screen in the Twister...Ride it Out attraction.

+In 2024, Victorville Film Archives Pictures leased the Mommy and Daddy house as part of its "Movie House" museum.